What Firefighters Must Know About Bladder Cancer

 2. Multi-Year Study

-The National Institute for Occupational Safety and Health (NIOSH) began a multi-year study in 2010 of almost 30,000 firefighters from the Philadelphia, San Francisco and Chicago fire departments to get a better understanding of the possible association between cancer and firefighting.
+The National Institute for Occupational Safety and Health (NIOSH) began a multi-year study in 2010 of almost 30,000 firefighters7 from the Philadelphia, San Francisco and Chicago fire departments to get a better understanding of the possible association between cancer and firefighting.

 Researchers at NIOSH collaborated with researchers from the University of California at Davis Department of Public Health Sciences and the National Cancer Institute in a joint effort to lead the study, which the U.S. Fire Administration also partially supported.
 The studied firefighters showed higher rates of specific types of cancer than the general United States population.
 Particular findings include: